Authentic Lessons for 21st Century Learning

 Explore

-Students analyze a set of photos from the Black Panther movement and record their observations.
+Students analyze a set of photos using the Painting a Picture instructional strategy.

 Explain

-Students read about the rise of the Black Panther Party and complete a 3-2-1 handout in small groups.
+Students read about the rise of the Black Panther Party and complete a 3-2-1.

 Extend